Inaccurate inventory counts are one of the key ways companies lose revenue and sales. It’s also a problem that’s easily solved.

 In a perfect world, you will shut down operations for the count to minimize the potential for errors.
 If shutting down is not an option, create a plan for how you’ll conduct counts while your warehouse continues normal operations.

 To ensure the highest level of accuracy, keep the process of counting inventory and recording the results separately.

 Effective inventory management is a struggle for many companies.
 These are some of the most common questions we encounter.

 How Often Should You Count Your Inventory?

 The short answer is as often as possible.
-A full cycle count of all of your inventory should be done at least once a quarter, although many warehouse operations do daily cycle counts for strategic sections to avoid having to count large amounts at the end of the quarter.
+A full cycle count of all of your inventory should be done at least once a quarter.
+However, many warehouse operations do daily cycle counts for strategic sections to avoid counting large amounts at the end of the quarter.
 Physical counts should be done at least once per year.

 When Should I Count My Inventory?